rbccps-iisc/ideam/README.rst

 - If copying the RegisterAPI.war fails, then run

   ``chown -R $(whoami) /var/ideam``

-- If there is an error because of SSH keys then run

-  ``ssh-keygen -t rsa``

 - IDEAM has been tested on MacOS as well.
 However, the elasticsearch container might fail because of the ``vm.max_map_count`` setting.
 If this happens then try increasing the swap space of the docker VM